HeapHopper/Spotit/README.md

 #### Model Deployment

-The machine learning model will be deployed as a web-based application using frameworks such as [Streamlit](https://streamlit.io/) or [Flask](https://flask.palletsprojects.com/en/stable/).
+The machine learning model can be deployed as a web-based application using frameworks such as [Streamlit](https://streamlit.io/) or [Flask](https://flask.palletsprojects.com/en/stable/).
 Users will be able to input song attributes and receive a predicted popularity score.

 Additionally, the model can be integrated into existing analytics platforms for music producers, record labels, and streaming services.
 Deployment options include cloud-based hosting solutions (e.g., AWS, Google Cloud, or Azure) to ensure scalability and global accessibility.

+> It is important to note that, as of now, the model **has not been deployed** to any of the platforms mentioned above.

 ### Project Overview